Meta

 Quanto

 Quanto is a versatile PyTorch quantization toolkit that uses linear quantization.
-It provides features such as weights quantization, activation quantization, and compatibility with various devices and modalities.
-It supports quantization-aware training and is easy to integrate with custom kernels for specific devices.
+It provides features such as weight quantization, activation quantization, and compatibility with various devices and modalities.
+It supports quantization-aware training (QAT) and is easy to integrate with custom kernels for specific devices.
 More details can be found in the announcement blog, GitHub repository, and HF guide.

 AQLM